 As summer starts to give way to fall and nighttime temperatures begin to drop, swimming pool companies begin to see an uptick in phone calls and emails from customers who think their pool may have a leak.
 They observe their water level dropping noticeably from one day to the next, and are convinced that a crack or hole must be letting water escape.
 While that may be true in some cases, more often there is a different mechanism at work: evaporation.

-Your local dealer has equipment that can be used to detect leakage and isolate the source.
+Your local builder has equipment that can be used to detect leakage and isolate the source.
 They also have a device that can be used to measure the rate of evaporation.
 However, there is a simple and reliable test that you can conduct yourself to help determine if water loss is due to a leak or evaporation.
-Here’s how it works: